ScrapHumor/ScrapHumorNFT/README.md

 # How to run ScrapHumorNFT

-1. Run the hardhat node and have local blockchain by typing the following command npm install npx hardhat node
+1. Run the hardhat node and have local blockchain by typing the following command <br>
+npm install
+npx hardhat node